-My daughter has never been one to want a character party or even character Halloween costumes for that matter.
+My daughter loves character toys and shows, but mysteriously has never been up for a character themed party or even character Halloween costumes for that matter.
 No My Little Pony party, nothing Frozen themed.
 So, it wasn’t a surprise to me when she specifically insisted on a ballerina bunny birthday party for her sixth birthday.

 I should say that it didn’t surprise me that it wasn’t character related, but the whole ballerina bunny bit did make me laugh.
 It felt like it came out of no where.
 What can I say?
 She keeps us on our toes.

 She’s the baby in our family, so I feel sheepish to admit that her birthday kind of crept up on us.
 We knew it was coming, but it was about a week before that I realized it was actually upon us.
 Ack!